fetchai/agents-aea/packages/fetchai/connections/tcp/readme.md

 # TCP client connection
-Simple tcp client connection to deal with tcp protocol
+A simple tcp client and server connection to use the tcp protocol for sending and receiving envelopes.

 ## Usage
-Send and receive binary data stream using messages.
+Add the connection to your AEA project: `aea add connection fetchai/tcp:0.5.0`.